HL7/fhir-gender-harmony/input/pagecontent/terminology.md

 Please note that CDA requires the use of value sets that do not include null flavor concepts, therefore the CDA entry templates bind to a separate "core" value set of SNOMED CT concepts, and that value set is used to build the overall gender identity minimum value set.

-### Sex For Clinial Use (SFCU)
+### Sex Parameter For Clinial Use (SPCU)
 As noted in our JAMIA publication
-> SFCU is a summary sex classification element based on one or more clinical observations such as an organ survey, hormone levels, and chromosomal analysis.
-SFCU can provide a “patient-level” summary clinical sex characterization value to be specified for any clinical order, result, or assessment.
-SFCU also allows users to specify different values for the same patient for specific clinical uses.
+> SPCU (previously SFCU) is a summary sex classification element based on one or more clinical observations such as an organ survey, hormone levels, and chromosomal analysis.
+SPCU can provide a “patient-level” summary clinical sex characterization value to be specified for any clinical order, result, or assessment.
+SPCU also allows users to specify different values for the same patient for specific clinical uses.

-SFCU is intended as a replacement for the idea of "clinical sex" which most importantly brings a context-specific focus to the use of the SFCU value exchanged.
+SPCU is intended as a replacement for the idea of "clinical sex" which most importantly brings a context-specific focus to the use of the SPCU value exchanged.
 The value provided **is not a general, use anywhere** value.
 Provision of "a clinical sex in all uses" has been found to be dangerously over-simplified.
-The SFCU exchange element exists to help align *current* system expectations for sex-classification reference ranges or system set-up settings to fill the gap between defined sex-characteristic aligned clinical observations that influence those settings, and the operational need to put in a binary sex value.
-In cases that need a sex-category to do a procedure or report a result, SFCU provides a method to exchange the needed summary sex classification value, along with the specific clinical observation used to determine the SFCU value.
-In addition to Male-typical or Female-typical, SFCU also provides an important additional value of **Specified** which is an indication that additional information should be available, or obtained from the patient/record to clarify any specific clinical information needed to make the clinical sex-related decision.
+The SPCU exchange element exists to help align *current* system expectations for sex-classification reference ranges or system set-up settings to fill the gap between defined sex-characteristic aligned clinical observations that influence those settings, and the operational need to put in a binary sex value.
+In cases that need a sex-category to do a procedure or report a result, SPCU provides a method to exchange the needed summary sex classification value, along with the specific clinical observation used to determine the SPCU value.
+In addition to Male-typical or Female-typical, SPCU also provides an important additional value of **Specified** which is an indication that additional information should be available, or obtained from the patient/record to clarify any specific clinical information needed to make the clinical sex-related decision.

-Because the three included values scope all possible values (plus a SFCU-specific unknown), the value set is bound REQUIRED/SHALL and only the values included are allowed.
+Because the three included values scope all possible values (plus a SPCU-specific unknown), the value set is bound REQUIRED/SHALL and only the values included are allowed.

-The code system used for this value set is the internal HL7 code system "[Sex For Clinical Use](http://build.fhir.org/codesystem-sex-for-clinical-use.html)".
+The code system used for this value set is the internal HL7 code system [Sex For Clinical Use](http://terminology.hl7.org/CodeSystem/sex-parameter-for-clinical-use).

-The [Sex For Clinical Use](http://build.fhir.org/valueset-sex-for-clinical-use.html) value set is defined as part of the R5 FHIR Specification.
+The [Sex For Clinical Use](http://hl7.org/fhir/extensions/ValueSet-sex-parameter-for-clinical-use) value set is defined as part of the R5 FHIR Specification.

 The LOINC code for the "observable encoding" of the Sex For Clinical Use is [99501-9](https://loinc.org/99501-9/)